Setting the time zone, date and time requires root privileges; use

 ntpd daemon, use

-ntpdate, which is to be retired and not available).
+ntpdate, which is to be retired and no longer available.
+See

 ntpd -qcan hang if the time servers are not reachable.